 What do the different coloured jerseys mean?

-The overall leader on general classification (GC).
-GC is the sum of each day's finish times, less any time bonuses the rider might earn for a stage win or place.
-The yellow jersey of race leader therefore goes to the rider with the lowest total time for the race.
+The fabled maillot jaune is worn by the overall leader on general classification (GC) and is the sum of each day’s finish times.
+The race leader is therefore the rider with the lowest total time for the race.
+There are no time bonuses on offer at this year’s Tour, unlike the Giro d’Italia.

-The white jersey with red dots is awarded to the race's best climber, or to be precise, to the winner of a points contest that's conducted at the top of each of the race's climbs.
-The higher the category of the climb, the more points for being the first across the line at the top.
-The last climb of the day in a big mountain stage is often worth double points, too.
+The white jersey with red dots is awarded to the race’s best climber, or to be precise, to the winner of a points contest that’s conducted at the top of each of the race’s climbs.
+The higher the category of the climb (from an easy fourth category hill to a very hard HC mountain), the more points for being the first across the line at the top.
+On the Tour’s five summit finishes in 2014, the points on offer will be doubled.

 Best young rider.
-'Young' in the case of the a Grand Tour stage race means born after January 1, 1984.
-In some sports 25-year-old athletes are making retirement plans, but in cycling, and especially in stage racing, riders don't develop the necessary stamina to succeed until their mid-to-late 20s.
+‘Young’ in the case of a Grand Tour stage race means born after January 1, 1985.
+In some sports 25-year-old athletes are making retirement plans, but in cycling, and especially in stage racing, riders often don’t develop the necessary stamina to succeed until their mid-to-late 20s.
 Of course there are exceptions.
-Eddy Merckx was 24 when he won his first Tour in 1969.
+Eddy Merckx was 24 when he won his first Tour in 1969, Nairo Quintana (Movistar) was 24 when he won the Giro d’Italia this year.

 For more see BikeRadar’s Tour de France jerseys and prize money explained.